- Genesys Emergency Department Details:

 From skiing to great restaurants, sporting events, museums, auto shows, hunting, etc. there is always something to do in Michigan and the surrounding area all year long.
 Other things to do include golfing, ski trips, nearby orchards, or anything in the Upper Peninsula, Mackinac Island, and Traverse City.
 Check out our stuff to do section for more info.

 - What type of benefits can residents expect?

 Benefits include medical insurance, life insurance, dental/optical insurance, professional liability insurance, lab coat allowance, on-call quarters, and a meal stipend.
 ED Residents are also provided with EMRA and ACEP memberships.
 Click Here to see the Genesys benefits per resident year.

 - What should I do if I want to rotate at Ascension Genesys EM?

 Let us know and fill out the online form.
 You can get the link, contacts, and more information by going to our medical student section.

 - I am a medical student, but unfortunately could not rotate with the program.
 What should I do?

-We are always open to students shadowing in our department and we encourage it!
-Usually we will pair you with a core faculty member to give you the best feel of the academic environment of our department.
-Contact the student coordinator, chief residents, and/or assistant program director.
+We are always open to students shadowing in our department; in fact, we encourage it!
+We will typically pair you with a core faculty member to give you the best feel of the academic environment of our department.
+Contact the student coordinator, chief residents, and/or assistant program director for more information.
 The contact information can be found in our medical student section.
-You will need to have identification (ID, passport, etc), up to date immunization records, and to fill out the paperwork which will be forwarded to you upon requesting a shadowing shift.

 70% of trauma visits are Level III